vishalcloudyuga/dcos-docs/1.7/administration/installing/cloud/gce.md

     [ssh_connection]
     ssh_args = -o ControlMaster=auto -o ControlPersist=60s -o UserKnownHostsFile=/dev/null
     ```
+Ensure The IP address for master0 in ./hosts is the next consecutive IP from bootstrap_public_ip.

 1. To create and configure the master nodes run this command: